spinriko/calendar/TESTING.md

 26. **GetAbsenceRequestsAsync_WithStatusAndDateRange_AppliesBothFilters**
     Validates that status filtering works correctly in combination with date range filtering

+#### UnitOfWorkTests.cs (11 tests - 8 passing, 3 skipped)
+Tests the `UnitOfWork` transaction management:

+1. **SaveChangesAsync_WithChanges_SavesSuccessfully**
+   Verifies SaveChangesAsync persists changes to the database

+2. **SaveChangesAsync_WithCancellationToken_PropagatesToken**
+   Tests that CancellationToken is properly passed through to EF Core

+3. **BeginTransactionAsync_StartsTransaction** ⚠️ *Skipped*
+   *InMemory database does not support actual transactions*

+4. **CommitTransactionAsync_CommitsTransaction** ⚠️ *Skipped*
+   *InMemory database does not support actual transactions*

+5. **RollbackTransactionAsync_RollsBackTransaction** ⚠️ *Skipped*
+   *InMemory database does not support actual transactions*

+6. **Transaction_ExceptionDuringOperation_CanBeRolledBack**
+   Tests that operations in transactions can be rolled back on exception (uses non-transactional InMemory behavior)

+7. **MultipleOperations_InTransaction_AreAtomic**
+   Validates that multiple operations within a transaction are handled correctly

+8. **BeginTransactionAsync_WhenTransactionAlreadyActive_ReturnsExistingTransaction**
+   Tests edge case of starting transaction when one already exists

+9. **CommitTransactionAsync_WhenNoTransaction_ReturnsGracefully**
+   Validates graceful handling when committing without an active transaction

+10. **RollbackTransactionAsync_WhenNoTransaction_ReturnsGracefully**
+    Tests graceful handling when rolling back without an active transaction

+11. **Dispose_DisposesContext**
+    Verifies proper disposal of DbContext resources

+**Note**: Three tests are skipped because EF Core's InMemory database provider does not support actual transactions.
+The UnitOfWork implementation handles these edge cases gracefully in production with real databases.

+#### UserSyncServiceTests.cs (22 tests)
+Tests the `UserSyncService` for Active Directory synchronization:

+1. **SyncResourcesAsync_WithNewResources_AddsToDatabase**
+   Verifies that new users from AD are added to the database

+2. **SyncResourcesAsync_WithExistingResources_UpdatesProperties**
+   Tests that existing users are updated with latest AD information

+3. **SyncResourcesAsync_WithInactiveUsers_MarksAsInactive**
+   Validates that users no longer in AD are marked as inactive

+4. **SyncResourcesAsync_WithNoChanges_DoesNotModifyDatabase**
+   Confirms no unnecessary database operations when data is unchanged

+5. **SyncResourcesAsync_WithMixedScenario_HandlesCorrectly**
+   Tests combination of adds, updates, and inactivation in single sync

+6. **SyncResourcesAsync_PreservesCustomFields**
+   Ensures custom fields set manually are not overwritten by sync

+7. **SyncResourcesAsync_WithEmptyAdList_MarksAllInactive**
+   Tests that all users are marked inactive when AD returns empty list

+8. **SyncResourcesAsync_WithDuplicateIds_HandlesGracefully**
+   Validates proper handling of duplicate employee IDs from AD

+9-22.
+Additional tests for edge cases, error handling, and data consistency

 #### DtoSerializationTests.cs (8 tests)
 Tests JSON serialization of DTOs: